jordansauce/tensor-networks-algos/README.md

-This repositiory is a collection of algorithms and paper implementations.
+This repository is a collection of algorithms and paper implementations.